mattph/submit-users-guide/source/tutorials/tutorial_6.rst

     .. admonition:: |ShowMore|
        :class: dropdown

-       VSCode has a "Smart Commit" feature which can avoid this step of staging changes.
+       VSCode has a "Smart Commit" feature which can eliminate this step of staging changes.

        To enable it, select the menu item "Code" -> "Preferences" -> "Settings" and then search for (and enable) "Git: Enable Smart Commit".
 Also look at and configure the setting "Git: Smart Commit Changes", which defines the behavior of this feature.